javigalan99/CleanClocks/README.md

 If you are interested in the wallpapers shown in the pictures, you can check them out on my DevianArt profile (https://www.deviantart.com/javigalan99/gallery/94215437/walpapers) ;)

+Big thanks to all the people who have reported bugs or malfunctions.